seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 - File is sent along backbone to your S3 bucket in your region
 - Transfer acceleration tool lets you see how much faster it is

+## CloudFront

+- Really good performance
+- Typically used for Websites
+- Used for Media Streaming
+- Web Distribution ( Typically used for Websites )
+- RMTP ( Used for Streaming )
+- You can also write to Edge Locations
+- You can clear/invalidate cached objects ( But you will be charged )